cat breeds with curled ears

 Different cat breeds have different genetic makeups.

-And the parent cats pass these genes to their kittens.
-However, sometimes various genes mutate in a way that the kittens exhibit different characteristics to their parents.
+And the parent cats pass these genes on to their kittens.
+However, sometimes various genes mutate in such a way that the kittens exhibit different characteristics from their parents.

-That’s what happened in bent ear cats.
+That’s what happened to bent-ear cats.
 The gorgeous curling or folding is a result of a genetic mutation.

-However, the mutation also differs with cat breeds.
+However, the mutation also differs among cat breeds.
 That’s why there are two different types of bent-ear cats – folding to the inside (folding forward) or curling to the outside (curling backward).

 Folding Ears

-The mutation that causes the ears to fold inwards results from an incomplete gene, and it’s associated with cartilage and other bone issues.
+The mutation that causes the ears to fold inward results from an incomplete gene, and it’s associated with cartilage and other bone issues.

 So, cats exhibiting this mutation are not that healthy and should be treated with care.